sarangjo/sarangjo.github.io/content/pages/blog/weekend-mornings/index.md

 date: "2019-05-10"
 ---

-_TL;DR: Probably a good idea.
-This is basically an account of some of my most memorable weekend memories.
-Nothing else of use in the intro, skip to [the main part](#the-memories) if you're actually here to read interesting content._
+_An account of some of my most memorable weekend memories.
+Nothing else of use in the intro, feel free to skip to [the main part](#the-memories) if you're actually here to read interesting content._

 Anyone who knows me relatively well will know that I pretty much am the definition of "night owl".
 Even when I joke about waking up early, it doesn't go well for me: